solidjs/solid-docs-legacy/en/tutorials/flow_dynamic/lesson.md

 The `<Dynamic>` tag is useful when you render from data.
-It lets you pass either a string for a native element or a component function to it and render that with the rest of the provided props.
+It lets you pass either a string for a native element or a component function and it will render that with the rest of the provided props.

-This often is more compact than writing a number of `<Show>` or `<Switch>` components.
+This is often more compact than writing a number of `<Show>` or `<Switch>` components.

-In the example we can replace the `<Switch>` statement
+In the example, we can replace the `<Switch>` statement:

 ```jsx
 <Switch fallback={<BlueThing />}>